 WRITE A NOTE

-Good Neighbor Day is September 28, and it’s a perfect excuse for a block party.
-It could be a chili cook-off, a potluck in someone’s driveway or back yard, or a progressive dinner through all the units in your condo.
+The last beautiful days of fall make the perfect excuse for a block party.
+It could be a chili cook-off, a potluck in someone’s driveway or backyard, or a progressive dinner through all the units in your condo.

 There is a thing called a “crappy dinner party” and it.
 Is.
 Ah.
 Mazing.
 Friends come over, you serve whatever is in the fridge or pantry, and nobody worries about whether the house is clean or the wine goes with the entree.
 You just enjoy each other.